What Is The Personal Injury Claims Process?

 Start A No Win No Fee Claim

-As part of the personal injury claims process, you could hire a No Win No Fee solicitor from our panel to represent your claim.
+As part of the personal injury claims process, you could hire a No Win No Fee solicitor from our panel to represent you and your claim.

 In doing so, you could avoid upfront costs and ongoing fees.
-Furthermore, there will be no success fee to pay your solicitor if the claim fails.
+Furthermore, there will be no success fee to pay your solicitor if the claim is not a successful one.

-If your claim succeeds, you will pay a success fee from your compensation.
+If your personal injury claim succeeds, you will pay a success fee which will be taken from your compensation.
 However, this fee is capped by law.
 Also, your solicitor will make you aware of the fee prior to claiming.

 To find out whether a solicitor from our panel could start working on your claim, get in touch with our team: